KnpLabs/MartIrc/Readme.md

 # Overview

 NodeJS wrapper to IRC using Websockets.
 It allows to connect to IRC using a browser supporting websockets.
-It's just a POC for now.

 # The elevator pitch